johnpuddephatt/oclt/_pages/crofts-court.md

 ---
+layout: page
 title: Share Offer – Crofts Court
-layout: page
 subtitle: Become a Community Investor and Bring New Affordable Homes to Oxfordshire!

 ---
 **Our Community Share Offer launched on 2 November 2022.**

-**UPDATE: Update Feb 28th 2023**
+**UPDATE: Update April 19th 2023**

-OCLT is delighted that the Crofts Court Share Offer has raised just over of £500,000 to date and has met its minimum milestone.
-Thank you to everyone that has already invested.
+The Crofts Court Share Offer is now closed.

+We are delighted to announce that we raised over £580,000!
+This is above the minimum milestone that we hoped to reach.

+**A huge thank you to everyone that invested.**

 We've been overwhelmed by the response and the number of people who want to support our work and take a stake in our first development which brings community-owned permanently affordable homes to Oxfordshire.

-We've also been contacted by a number of people who still want to invest but haven't been able to so far.

-As noted as a possibility in the Crofts Court Business Plan, we have decided to extend the community shares deadline to 12 April 2023.
-This will allow any additional investment to help pay down even more of our construction loan and make Crofts Court more cost effective.
-It will also enable greater numbers of members to join and support our work going forward to help bring forward more sites.
-That way we can start to make a real difference in the local housing crisis.

-WE STILL NEED YOUR HELP AND INVESTMENT
+If you missed out of the opportunity to invest in the share offer, but would still like to support OCLT financially you can do so by becoming a [supporter](https://app.donorfy.com/form/J7EEWBHW62/Q58RQ "supporter").
+As a supporter you can make a one-off or monthly payment to support OCLT's on-going work.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/IQ8C9cDT-Hk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>